 Culture and History of the Coastal Region of Locri

 Locri, picturesquely situated in the coastal region of Calabria, is a place of rich history and fascinating culture.
 Located on the shores of the Ionian Sea, it offers a unique experience for every visitor.
-Its greatest distinction is the National Archaeological Park of Locri Epizefiri, covering an area of over 300 hectares just a few kilometers from the center.
+Its greatest distinction is the Parco archeologico nazionale di Locri Epizefiri, situated not far from the modern town.

 The Historical Heritage of Locri